Going home after caesarean birth

 Even though you’ve had a caesarean, you’ll still have bleeding from your vagina after birth.
 This is normal bleeding from where the placenta was attached to your uterus.

 To deal with the bleeding, you’ll need to have plenty of maternity sanitary pads handy, both in hospital and when you come home.
-You shouldn’t use tampons in the first six weeks after birth.
+Avoid using tampons in the first 6 weeks after birth because this could increase your chance of getting an infection.

 After the first week, your bleeding should gradually get lighter and change from red to dark-red to brown to yellowish-white.
 You’ll probably be able to use regular sanitary pads around this time.
-The bleeding might clear up in 10-14 days, or you might have some bleeding for several weeks.
+You might have some bleeding for up to 6 weeks.

-Our article on healthy lifestyle choices for new mums and dads has information on medication and breastfeeding.
+Our article on healthy lifestyle choices for new parents has information on medicines and breastfeeding.

 Caesarean wound care